Housing Programs

 Hiyám̓ Home Loan Program (HHLP)

 To support our mandate to bring the community home within a generation, Hiy̓ám Housing launched the first phase of the home loan program in October 2021.
-Phase 1 of this program provided Squamish Nation members with an opportunity to get a bank loan, similar to a mortgage, to construct a home.
+This program provides Squamish Nation members with an opportunity to get a bank loan, similar to a mortgage, to construct a home.
 Administered by Hiy̓ám Housing this program is part of an affordable and equitable strategy to house the Squamish community along the spectrum of need and all income levels.

 Each phase that we roll out will include home construction loans and additional expanded program options.
 If the member does not meet the bank’s loan eligibility requirements, those members will not qualify for this program.